History of Christianity in Mizoram: Mizo Revival of 1906

 The Christian Revivalism movement, which started in Wales (1904–1905 Welsh revival), arrived in the Khasi Hills in 1905.
 In March 1906, Jones and Lorraine sent a delegation to the Khasi Hills assembly, which had been hosted by a prominent Khasi Christian chief, Kinesingh, with free food for the assembly for three days.
 The delegates were Chawnga, Khuma, Thanga, Pawngi, Thangkungi, Vanchhunga and Siniboni from Northern Mizoram and Thangkunga, Parima and Zathanga from Southern Mizoram.

 The delegation reached Mairang where at the prayer session the Mizos delegates began to experience themselves with the revivalism.
 On the final day, Sunday, an 8000-person congregation was held for the Mizo delegation to bless them.

 At Aizawl, the former delegates attempted to spark the revival in the school chapel buildings without success.
 However, on Sunday before the southern delegates were to leave for Serkawn, they held a prayer and stated the farewell hymn "God be with you till we meet again".
 The hymn continued to be repeated with more individuals joining them.
 The school children also joined them upon arriving for classes.
 The meeting lasted hours with prayers made for others and hymns starting anew in choirs.
 One woman, Hlunziki, stood up and confessed her sins and asked for prayers on her behalf.
 All individuals, including the children, began to approach the front and confess their sins.
 People from the two closest villages arrived and it continued until they were forced to continue to dissemble for dinner.

 However, the success led to persecution from Chief Vanphunga who saw it as a threat to his chieftainship and the dissolution of the institution of the zawlbûk.
 Jones visited Vanphunga's village of Khandaih and attempted baptisms before being disrupted with burning embers thrown at him and chased.
 The next day he was able to continue his progress and baptize 30 new converts with no interruption.

-Chiefs would persecute Christians by forcing them to work on Sundays, produce or fecrfully make them consume zû, dispossess property rights, grant bad farming plots, falsify fines, exort provisions, beating, cold water on winter nights and public humilaition of women being unclothed.
+Chiefs would persecute Christians by forcing them to work on Sundays, produce or fearfully make them consume zû, dispossess property rights, grant bad farming plots, falsify fines, exhort provisions, beating, cold water on winter nights and public humiliation of women being unclothed.

 Vanphunga who expelled Christians were forced to accept them on government intervention.
 However, continued persecution encouraged them to move out to other villages.
 This spread Christianity further and the revival movement maintained varying intensities until the Mizo Revival of 1913.

-In response to the revival, the chiefs intiaited the Puma Zai movement.
+In response to the revival, the chiefs initiated the Puma Zai movement.
 Chief Lalzika with Liangkaia visited the village of Ratu and learnt the song, and hosted feasts and banquets of food, which popularised the song.
 Eventually, the song became rebranded as Tlangnam Zai.